Here's Our Rant About Mind Medicine (MindMed) Inc. (MNMD)

 MNMD’s Market Performance

-MNMD stocks went down by -7.41% for the week, with a monthly drop of -33.59% and a quarterly performance of -38.32%, while its annual performance rate touched -80.65%.
-The volatility ratio for the week stands at 9.70% while the volatility levels for the past 30 days are set at 8.75% for Mind Medicine (MindMed) Inc. The simple moving average for the period of the last 20 days is -13.84% for MNMD stocks with a simple moving average of -54.07% for the last 200 days.
+MNMD stocks went up by 8.00% for the week, with a monthly drop of -28.98% and a quarterly performance of -34.16%, while its annual performance rate touched -78.92%.
+The volatility ratio for the week stands at 10.52% while the volatility levels for the past 30 days are set at 8.45% for Mind Medicine (MindMed) Inc. The simple moving average for the period of the last 20 days is -3.95% for MNMD stocks with a simple moving average of -51.01% for the last 200 days.

 Analysts’ Opinion of MNMD